Quotations concerning or

 the first openly gay person to be elected to public office in California, was

-killed later that year by a fanatic).
+assassinated later that year by a fanatic).

 "The fact is that more people have been slaughtered in the name of